 My first interview is with Jeremy Mikush, a Los Angeles based millennial artist and musician working in experimental showcases and live stage performances.
 His work has been seen all over the globe, from TV to stage.
 As a creative person he frequents Goodwill and other secondhand sources to develop and make his mind-blowingly colorful costumes and apparel.

-@PlanetBrandee: Julie, first, thank you for taking some time today to chat with me about the millennial mindset, and the importance of it to you!
-Let’s start off with: What does it mean to you to be a millennial?
+@PlanetBrandee: Jeremy, firstly, thank you for taking some time today to chat with me about the millennial mindset and the importance of it to you.

 Your purchases support the mission of Goodwill.